Boseulachi: History

 Some say the word originated during the 90s in the early days of Korean internet communities in PC Tongshin.
-But the word boseulachi is said to be emerged in 2006 on South Korean internet forums as a term South Korean men use to describe vain and egotistical women.
+But the word boseulachi is said to have emerged in 2006 on South Korean internet forums as a term South Korean men use to describe vain and egotistical women.
 It was ordinarily directed towards a girl or woman with an aggressive personality.
-The usage of the word waned after 2014.

 Related expressions

 A related expression was Doenjang Girl.
 A Doenjang Girl seeks luxury and is vain and proud.